Zaynabmama/WebsiteBuilder/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  Coffee Express is built using the following technologies:
+###  Website Builder is built using the following technologies:

 - This project uses the Next.js and NestJS frameworks.
 Next.js is a powerful React-based framework that enables optimized web application development with server-side rendering and static site generation.
 NestJS is used for building scalable server-side applications with a structured architecture using Node.js.